Dragon & Tiger Qigong as

 Each of these areas of your body is naturally energetically connected to (combined with) its correspondent partner.

-We’ll explore how to develop presence to your hands and fingers as you do Dragon & Tiger qigong, and how your presence to your hands, with time and practice, will naturally and gradually combine with your presence to your feet.
+We’ll explore how to develop presence to your hands and fingers as you do Dragon & Tiger qigong, and how your presence to your hands can naturally combine with your presence to your feet, with time and practice and as you “sung” - relax, open, and enliven - your body and mind.

 In general, we offer a workshop every month in which we explore various aspects of Dragon & Tiger qigong as Taoist moving meditation.